 Uganda was described by Winston Churchill as the “Pearl of Africa” for its exceptionally beautiful landscape and diverse plant and animal life.
 The climate supports the ecosystem perfectly as a result of her location near the equator.
 Uganda’s culture is diverse with over 30 tribes who are all friendly and welcoming to visitors.
 Uganda’s tourism industry has been through tough times since her independence.
-The rebellion in northern Uganda led by Joseph Kony led to a decline in the number of tourists visiting certain parts of the country.
-Peace has been restored in the country and the tourism industry is thriving with more and more visitors coming to the country.
+The rebellion in Northern Uganda led by Joseph Kony led to a decline in the number of tourists visiting certain parts of the country.
+Peace has been restored in the country and the tourism industry is thriving with more and more visitors opting for a safari in Uganda.
 Though landlocked, Uganda is blessed with several national parks, mountains, lakes, rivers which contain various species of birds, animals and plants.
 Uganda has the largest number of the endangered Mountain Gorillas in the world making her among the best travel destinations.
 The population of Chimpanzees in Uganda is the largest in East Africa and visitors can easily view the big five (leopards, hippopotamus, lions, buffaloes, elephants) – Uganda is the best place to spot tree climbing lions.

 The main activities while in Uganda are:

-- Gorilla tracking in Bwindi Impenetrable forest Park and Mgahinga Gorilla Park.
+- Gorilla tracking tours in Bwindi Impenetrable forest Park and Mgahinga Gorilla Park.

-- Cultural and religious tours at the Ndere centre, Uganda museum, Kasubi tombs and the Uganda Martyrs Shrine in Namugongo.
+- Kampala City Tour involving Cultural and religious tours to the Ndere centre, Uganda museum, Kasubi tombs and the Uganda Martyrs shrine Namugongo .

 - Nature walks and landscape viewing.

-- Fishing in the great Lake Victoria, Lake Albert, Lake Edward, Lake Mburo, Lake Kyoga, Lake Kwania, Lake Bunyoyi, Lake Bisina and the River Nile.
+- Fishing in the great Lake Victoria, Lake Albert, Lake Edward, Lake Mburo, Lake Kyoga, Lake Kwania, Lake Bunyoyi, Lake Bisina and the River Nile in Jinja.
 The main species of fish caught are Nile perch, Tilapia, mud and lung fish.

 - Swimming and rafting in the various crater lakes, rivers and beaches.